kagisearch/chrome_extension_basic/README.md

 - Search-by-image by right-clicking on an image

 ## Additional Features
 Kagi has many more features to offer, unfortunately due to [Google Web Store Policies](https://developer.chrome.com/docs/webstore/troubleshooting/#single-use) these must be provided by a separate extension.

-This extension is not yet available.
+This extension is currently under development.

 ## Setup
   1. Navigate to the extension's settings page `chrome://extensions`